ekaplan1341/Practice-Repo-FA2021/flpoly_student.md

 I am _passionate about_:

-- Thing 1
+- Thing 1 Sports

-- Thing 2
+- Thing 2 MOvies

-- Thing 3 as shown in this website <https://www.floridapoly.edu>
+- Thing 3 as shown in this website <://www.floridapoly.eduhttps>

 ***